-1. Individuals or families who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human traffickingVAWA violence/abuse;
+- 1. Individuals or families who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking; - 2.

-Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-050124 2.
 Homeless.

-The preference system prioritizes the order in which families on the EHV waiting list are referred but does not allow the PHA to refuse to accept a referred family that meets one of the four EHV eligibility categories, or otherwise delay issuance of an available voucher to that eligible family in order to "hold" the voucher for a future referral of a preference holder.
+Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-040125 The preference system prioritizes the order in which families on the EHV waiting list are referred but does not allow the PHA to refuse to accept a referred family that meets one of the four EHV eligibility categories, or otherwise delay issuance of an available voucher to that eligible family in order to "hold" the voucher for a future referral of a preference holder.